Privacy & data protection

 We keep personal data only for as long as needed for the purposes described above, or to comply with legal obligations.
 As an indication:

-- Enquiries without booking: typically up to 12–24 months, to follow up and understand recurring questions.
+- Enquiries without booking: typically up to 12–24 months.

-- Bookings and trips actually carried out: for the duration of the contractual relationship and for the period required by tax and accounting laws (usually several years).
+- Bookings and guided services carried out: for the contractual relationship and for the period required by tax and accounting laws.

-- Newsletter data: until you unsubscribe or withdraw your consent, or until we clean up inactive lists.
+- Newsletter data: until you unsubscribe or withdraw consent.

-- Technical logs: usually a few weeks or months, unless we need them longer for security investigations.
+- Technical logs: usually a few weeks or months, unless needed longer for security investigations.

 7. Who we share data with

 We do not sell your data.
-We may share personal data with:
+We may share personal data only when necessary with:

-- Service providers: such as website hosting, email and newsletter providers, IT support, analytics providers and anti-spam tools.
+- Service providers: website hosting, email providers, newsletter services, IT support, analytics providers and anti-spam tools.

-- Public authorities or legal advisors: where required to comply with the law or to defend our rights.
+- Authorities or professional advisors: where required by law or to defend our rights (e.g. accounting/tax advisors, legal counsel).

-When we use external providers who process personal data on our behalf, we sign appropriate data processing agreements as required by Article 28 GDPR.
+When we use external providers who process personal data on our behalf, we use appropriate contractual safeguards (e.g. data processing agreements) where required by law.

 8. Transfers outside the EU/EEA